JoHoop/semantic-ui-react-firebase-starter/README.md

 Feel free to fork this repo and built your project based on it.

+If you improve this starter template in any way a pull request would be very much appreciated! ✌️

 Start by setting up a project with the Firebase dashboard and adding your credentials to the `.env` file.
 Authentication features should work out of the box.